OctopusDeploy/blog/blog/2021-07/release-management-with-dynamic-infrastructure/index.md

 :::

 ## Examples

 For this post, I will convert the project I created in the [first post](https://octopus.com/blog/release-management-with-octopus) of this series.
-When complete, the project will be able to:
+When complete, the project will:

 - Redeploy the latest release in **Development**, **Test**, **Staging** and **Production**.
 - Redeploy to a specific target or all targets.